 Our Curriculum

-The Federation of Holy Trinity Church of England Schools is set over two sites.
+The Federation of Holy Trinity Church of England Schools is set over two sites (infant and junior).
 Our schools are located on the outskirts of the cathedral city of Ripon.
 Ripon is a cathedral city steeped in history and home to magnificent historical buildings and long-observed traditions.
 The city is proud of its ecclesiastical heritage, which is entwined with the church, both due to the cathedral in the city centre and its proximity to the nearby Fountains Abbey.
-Ripon has a rich military history; many pupils who attend the school are from military families.
-The Federation is representative of the emerging diversity within the city.
-Across the schools we have twenty-three different languages represented in our school.
-Every child is recognised as a unique individual at Holy Trinity.
-We celebrate and welcome the differences within our school community.
+Ripon has a rich military history; many pupils who attend the school are from service families.

 Rationale